Cu3PO42/KeySAVe-Documentation/faq.md

 That can sometimes happen when your key is not yet complete and is a direct consequence of how the decryption works.
 For more info read [this](dumping/saves.md#ghosts).

+## TEA is not working for me!
+Nothing happens when I click `Dump Trade`.

+There appears to be a bug that I have not yet properly tracked down that can cause this.
+Essentially an invalid value is written to the configuration file.
+Fortunately the fix is simple.
+First, close KeySAVᵉ open your config file, it is located at

+* `%APPDATA%/keysave/config.json` if you use Windows,
+* `~/.config/keysave/config.json` if you use Linux and
+* `~/Library/Application Support/keysave/config.json` if you use OS X.

+Then find the line that says `knownTradeOffsets`.
+Below that you will find some cached data to speed up starting of the trade dump.
+If you find `null` at all in that section, delete it.
+Also make sure there are no two consecutive commas or a comma directly before the closing bracket (`]`).
+Then save the config file and open KeySAVᵉ again.
+TEA should now work properly.

 ## How do I export my Pokémon?

 KeySAVᵉ can copy your dumping output to the clipboard, save it to a file or save the `pk6` files.
 Use the three buttons directly over the dumping output.